Here is a list of internet sites of interest to Multicians.

 - Larry Roberts

-- Dr. Lawrence Roberts is one of the fathers of the Internet.
-This site has fundamental historical papers and a valuable chronology of the Internet.
+- The late Dr. Lawrence Roberts is one of the fathers of the Internet.
+This site has fundamental historical papers and a valuable chronology of the Internet. via Wayback Machine.

 - This mailing list is for present and former employees of Bull, GE, Honeywell, and related companies.
 It focuses on computer history and preserving the story of past accomplishments.